Lebanon & Jordan Encounters

 Our first visit today is to the hilltop town of As-Salt, around 40 minutes drive from Amman.
 As-Salt was an important trading link between the Jordan Valley and Eastern Desert, and once the capital of Amman.
 The town developed its old Islamic architecture using yellow limestone, which was the finest at the time and many impressive buildings can still be seen today, as well as tiny narrow streets packed with shops and stalls.
 Today the town provides an example of religious and cultural friendship between the local Muslim and Christian population and we take a walking tour on its self-designed 'Harmony Trail' to learn more about the town and local life in Jordan.
 In the afternoon we continue with a city tour of Amman.
 Amman is rich in history, dating back many millennia.
 Archaeological discoveries have uncovered remains from the Neolithic period as well as the Hellenistic and late Roman to Arab Islamic Ages.
 We'll start by making our way to the Citadel - the former home of the ancient Temple of Hercules, The Umayyad Palace, the Byzantine Church before we make our way to the 6000-seater Roman theatre, which was built during the Roman Period.
 The ancient theatre is still in use today, playing host to numerous cultural events.
 Whilst in Downtown Amman, we also include a food tasting tour.
 During the tour we'll try several different dishes (which will vary from departure to departure), starting with a snack of either Manakish (with its various toppings of egg, white cheese or za'atar) or a classic falafel sandwich.
 Perhaps the Jordanian national dish of Mansaf, slow cooked lamb with rice and yoghurt sauce.
 Finally we'll try one of the cities famous desserts like Knafeh from one the popular local sweet shops.

-Day 10 : Dana Biosphere Reserve Hike.
-Drive To Aqaba
+Day 10 : Dana Biosphere Reserve hike.
+Drive to Aqaba

-Location: Dana Biosphere Reserve
+Location: Dana Biosphere Reserve, Aqaba

 Accommodation: Resort